 - Why is agent-free discovery so important?

-BMC Discovery is IP-based and can discover any host system with an IP connection including servers, workstations, network nodes, printers, wireless access points, and so on.
-In actuality, though, we aim BMC Discovery at datacenter discovery, and it is optimised to that purpose.
+BMC Helix Discovery is IP-based and can discover any host system with an IP connection including servers, workstations, network nodes, printers, wireless access points, and so on.
+In actuality, though, we aim BMC Helix Discovery at datacenter discovery, and it is optimized to that purpose.
 For this reason, we do not explicitly support more client-side items, such as wireless access points, workstations and so on.
 Any support for those that does exist is a side effect of our support for server-side discovery, and we're unlikely to invest in improving it.

 What discovery techniques do you use?